google/deepvariant/docs/deepvariant-quick-start.md

 ## Notes on GPU image

-If you are using GPUs, you can pull the GPU version, and make sure to run with `nvidia-docker`:
+If you are using GPUs, you can pull the GPU version, and make sure you run with `--gpus 1` (because DeepVariant currently can only make use of 1 GPU):

 ```
-sudo nvidia-docker run \
+sudo docker run --gpus 1 \
   -v "${INPUT_DIR}":"/input" \
   -v "${OUTPUT_DIR}:/output" \
   google/deepvariant:"${BIN_VERSION}-gpu" \